The iconic 800D is compared to its smaller brother Nautilus 804, the Magnepan MG3.6R, and the Synthese Floating 2

 So, here goes…

-Above: this was their final position: closer together and closer to the listener.
-The Magnepans have been moved close to the rear wall.
-The Synthese Floating 2’s were only in position for the portion when they were compared to the 800D’s.
-During the critical part of the listening the 800D’s were freestanding. btw: the B&W’s tweeter enclosures are often seen as microphones by non-audiophiles.
-With the Syntheses they now think that they are telephones!
+Above: this was the final position for the 800D’s: closer together as well as closer to the listening position.
+The Magnepans have been moved out of the way and close to the rear wall.
+The Synthese Floating 2’s were only in position when they were compared to the 800D’s.
+During the critical part of the listening the 800D’s were free-standing.

 Diamonds are a boy’s best friend, too?